ArazTayefe/Finite_State_Machine-Formation-Flying-for-DJI-Tello/README.md

 # DJI Tello EDU with ROS2

-This repository contains ROS2 nodes developed to control DJI Tello drones.
+This repository contains ROS2 nodes for Finite-State-Machine formation flying of DJI Tello drones.

 ## Project Overview